neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Bugfix: Filter envelope was reseting randomly (when playing arp with short release and longer attack (either mono or poly) but seemed to be fine with any release).
+Can't replicate now, so marking as fixed.
+Added watchdog/debug messages just incase.
         + Feature: Added a setting for Mono/Para Filter modes - just needs a control now.
         + Bugfix: Filter triggers didn't count active notes right.
         + Moved filter trigger code to the Audio core to reduce queue messages.